codigoisaac/CrystalCube/README.md

 - For production, consider implementing a refresh token mechanism for better security
 - The API uses global validation pipes to automatically validate incoming requests
 - Custom validation decorator (`Match`) is implemented for password confirmation
+- Docker setup includes separate containers for the API, database, and database management

 ## License